UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-jhaworth21/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+- Test property of the output instead of the actual value
+- Check multiple values
+- Do a test for a specific case (if there are any defined)
+- Use a regex to try and capture the behaviour and then test if the output fits the regex